-I specialize in Geoarchaeology, which uses techniques from geology to address archaeological questions.
+I am an assistant professor at the University of Alabama specializing in geoarchaeology, which uses techniques from geology to address archaeological questions.
 I incorporate interdisciplinary methods such as shallow geophysical prospecting techniques, soil description and analysis, and soil petrography (micromorphology) into my research.

-I have been practicing archaeology since 2004 and have participated in fieldwork in New York, Virgina, Georgia, Arizona, Alabama, Mexico, the British Virgin Islands, and Costa Rica.
-Since graduating from SUNY Potsdam in 2006, I have worked as an archaeologist for the World Trade Center Recovery Project and the American Museum of Natural History.
+I received my PhD from the University of Arizona (’19) and have practiced archaeology since 2004, conducting fieldwork across Alabama, Arizona, Georgia, Indiana, New York, Virginia, Mexico, the British Virgin Islands, Costa Rica, and Guatemala.
+I have also worked as an archaeologist for the World Trade Center 9/11 Recovery Project and the American Museum of Natural History in New York City.

 Contact